pchain-org/pweb3/docs/web3-pi-iban.rst

 .. code-block:: javascript

-    web3.eth.Iban.toIban(address)
+    web3.pi.Iban.toIban(address)

-Singleton: Converts an Ethereum address to a direct IBAN address.
+Singleton: Converts an Pchain address to a direct IBAN address.

 ----------
 Parameters
 ----------

-1. ``String``: the Ethereum address to convert.
+1. ``String``: the Pchain address to convert.

 -------
 Returns